 The Danube’s a bit of a mystery in Vienna.
 It’s not where you expect it to be.
 And where you expect it to be is something else: a river but not THAT river.
 Sort of.
 This article explains.

 Anyway, part of the Danube does indeed run along the top end of Vienna’s centre.
-It’s what’s left of the original route before the geography gods decided to shift the river further north.
+It’s what’s left of the original route before the Gods of Geology and Geography decided to shift the river further north.

-This channel is the Donaukanal (Danube Canal) and provides a little bit of downtown waterside relaxation for the Viennese, with boat moorings, cafés, clubs, and bars.
-Once a year, the Donaukanaltreiben turns this stretch of water into a party location, with a colourful mix of entertainment that celebrates urban life.
+Once a year, the Donaukanaltreiben turns this stretch of water into a festival location, with a colourful mix of entertainment that celebrates urban life.

-The festival usually features an eclectic mix of things…
+The event usually features an eclectic mix of things…

 - …to hear: for example, various local bands, DJs and other musicians perform live on open-air stages.

 - …to do: for example, take a boat tour, browse the flea market, visit the art and design market, watch the water sports, or simply relax at the waterside.

 - …to consume: quite apart from the food and drink outlets that dot the river banks, there’s usually additional street food available, too.

 Think of Donaukanaltreiben as an opportunity to soak up a little local atmosphere and join the Viennese as they worship at the altar of urban culture.